 During the 2016 season, we are harvesting twice a week and will be conducting truffle hunts for the public on Sundays at 10.00am from 19 June 2016 and on Wednesdays at 2.30pm from 22 June 2016, each running for a planned 8 weeks, subject to truffle fruiting.
+Unfortunately, all of our Sunday hunts are booked out, but we do have spots free on Wednesdays.

 We always welcome local chefs and their staff to visit and learn about this new and emerging local industry and the subtleties of growing, harvesting and preparing truffles.
 Hunts will include harvest with dogs, industry information, tastings and the opportunity to buy fresh truffle and truffle products.
 Wednesday hunts will be $65 per person and, as places are limited, we regret that we cant accept children free at the Wednesday hunts.
 The Wednesday hunts are conducted by Joelle Dulac, who also manages a small local truffiere, conducts truffle tours to France and produces truffle products.
 See Joelle’s website http://www.latruffiere.com.au.
 Sunday hunts will be $75 per person and conducted by Justin Haslam and cousin Rebecca Haslam.
 Children under 16 are free.
 The harvest dogs, contracted by BlueFrog Truffles, are owned by Colin Munn and his partner Lee of Southern Tablelands Treasurers, truffle detection and harvesting services www.southerntablelandstreasures.com